MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-sofs-bare-metal.md

 3. **Add driver files**: Add driver files to the VMM library if you want to use custom drivers.
 4. **Create profile**: Create a profile for the physical computers.
 4. **Create the cluster**: Run the Create Clustered File Server Wizard to discover the physical computers, configure the cluster, and start the cluster deployment.
 The physical computers boot from a customized Windows PE image on the PXE server.
 The Failover Cluster and File Server roles are enable.
 After the cluster is created the Scale-Out File Server role is enabled.
 The computer is then restarted.
-5. After you've provisioned the node you can create a new cluster, or add it to an existing one.
+5. **Add nodes to SOFS cluster**: After you've provisioned the nodes you can create a new cluster with them, or add them to an existing one.